-Eva-Dry compact dehumidifiers help eliminate moisture in the air that leads to the growth of harmful mold and airborne allergens.
+Eva-Dry compact dehumidifiers help eliminate moisture in the air.

-Eva-Dry dehumidifiers absorb moisture using very thirsty silica gel beads.
+Eva-Dry dehumidifiers absorb moisture using very thirsty desiccant beads.
 Once the unit is full, simply plug it in to “renew.”
-It releases the water vapor and is renewable in as little as 12-14 hours.
-It is a safe, non-toxic defense against allergens and household odors.
+It releases water vapor and is renewable in as little as 12-14 hours.
+It is a safe, non-toxic defense against moisture damage and household odors.